 As I talked to other women about my experience, I began to realize that I wasn’t as isolated as I thought.

 I knew intellectually that 1 out of every 4 pregnancies end in miscarriage, but hadn’t thought of what that really meant.
 It didn’t take me long to realize that many of my friends had struggled with miscarriage.

-Yet for some reason, we hesitate to share our stories.
+For some reason, we hesitate to share our stories.
 For some reason having a miscarriage is almost like a dirty little secret.

 I’m assuming part of it is because most miscarriages happen before the news has been shared with the general public.
-At that point maybe women feel like announcing they’ve had a miscarriage is kind of like playing the sympathy card.
+At that point maybe women feel like announcing they’ve had a miscarriage is like playing the sympathy card.